 Early Anglo-Saxon Coinage

-Tony's doctoral thesis 'Where There's Muck, There's Brass, Coinage in the Northumbrian Landscape and economy, c.
-575 - c.867' (University of York, 2016), bases its analysis on a digitization of Elizabeth Pirie's corpus of stycas in her seminal Coins of the Kingdom of Northumbria c.700-867 (Galata, 1996) combined with the University of York's database of early medieval portable artefacts, VASLE.
+Tony's doctoral thesis Where There's Muck, There's Brass, Coinage in the Northumbrian Landscape and economy, c.
+575 - c.867 (University of York, 2016), based its analysis on a digitization of Elizabeth Pirie's corpus of stycas in her seminal Coins of the Kingdom of Northumbria c.700-867 (Galata, 1996) combined with the University of York's database of early medieval portable artefacts, VASLE.
 The volume and mix of coins and artefacts by location reflects varying levels of regional enterprise.
-The thesis also reveals Bishop Paulinus as issuer of the York gold shillings (627-33).
+The thesis also reveals Bishop Paulinus as issuer of the later varieties of the York gold shillings (627-33).

 For the specialist research, Tony's volume 69 of the British Academy's Sylloge of the Coins of the British Isles was published in 2018 and is also available from Spink.
 The collection, on loan to the Fitzwilliam Museum, Cambridge, for the last 10 years, is now to be auctioned by Spink, commencing Autumn 2020.